open-toolchain/tekton-catalog/container-registry/README.md

 * **built-image**: (optional) The Image PipelineResource that will be created as output of this task.

+## icr-cr-build

-## Build Image helper task: icr-cr-build
+Build Image helper task using `ibmcloud cr build` command

 ### Context - ConfigMap/Secret